The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-SVD simulation starts with a collection of \nc{MCParticle}'s tracks through sensitive regions of the SVD and ends with a collection of \nc{SVDShaperDigits}\ objects, which are used to encode the data on fired SVD strips during the real data acquisition process, so simulation ends by producing data that imitate what SVD hardware provides for reconstruction.
+SVD simulation starts with a collection of \nc{MCParticle}'s tracks going through sensitive the regions of the SVD and ends with a collection of \nc{SVDShaperDigits}\ objects, which are the same objects used to encode the data on fired SVD strips during the real data acquisition process, thus producing data that imitate what is provided by the SVD hardware for reconstruction.

 \textbf{The SVD Sensitive Detector} class is the piece of software that gets a Geant4 (MC Particle) track from the Geant4 tracker and stores its energy deposition to be used by the \nc{SVDDigitizer}.
 For this, the software uses objects called \nc{SVDSimHits}, which represent segments of a piecewise-linear approximation to the MC Particle track through the sensor.
 They store a detailed profile of energy deposition along the segment.
 The \nc{SVDSensitiveDetector} also forms another collection of data objects called \nc{SVDTrueHits}.
 An \nc{SVDTrueHit} represents a single MC Particle passage through an SVD sensor.
 These objects facilitate a simple MC-truth-based tracking.